 The winning numbers will be announced on Jan.
 5, 2021.

 The Christmas Millionaire Raffle Draw returns this year for Ireland.
 One lucky Irish player will win €1 million, but 6,009 players in total will have the opportunity to win a prize ranging from €500 to the €1 million grand prize.
 Tickets are €25 each, and it's first come, first served for all 500,000 available tickets until 10:00 pm on Dec.
 31, 2020.
 The odds of winning the top prize are 1 in 500,000, but chances of winning will vary depending on how many tickets are sold.

 The drawing will take place on Dec.
 31, 2020.

 The Kansas Lottery is holding its Holiday Millionaire Raffle once more.
-With the exception of 2016, the Kansas Lottery has held the iconic seasonal draw for the past consecutive 11 years.
+The Kansas Lottery has held the iconic seasonal draw for the past consecutive 11 years.
 This year, the raffle has Early Bird drawings that give players chances to win $30,000 before the Grand Prize drawing.
 Players who buy tickets before an Early Bird drawing will also be eligible to win the $1 million Grand Prize at the very end of the raffle.
 The next and final Early Bird drawing takes place on Dec.
 6, 2020.
 The odds of winning the $1 million Grand Prize are 1 in 150,000, and ticket sales end when all 150,000 available tickets are sold out.
 Tickets sell for $20 each.

 The Grand Prize drawing will take place on Jan.
 5, 2021 at approximately noon.
 Prizes above $1,000 must be claimed in-person or by mail at Lottery headquarters.